 With an increasing demand for digitization in the CAD industry, the use of 3D modeling has become more significant.
 3D CAD modeling allows engineers, designers, and architects to create accurate designs through visualization by transforming their ideas into reality.
 Designers can improve the efficiency and quality of their designs by implementing different 3D modeling techniques.
 To start with it, you need to keep certain things like symmetry quotient in mind for saving time and facilitating easy editing later.

 The orientation of the model needs to be considered for reducing editing and conveying the intent of the product clearly.
 The best idea is to adopt an inbuilt 3D model orientation in maximum cases however, complications may arise while importing geometric shapes.
 You have to render a realistic model for communicating with the user on how to use it and facilitate easy assembling.
 However, constraints can be encountered while using the model for various purposes.
 You may mold, cast, mill and 3D print a particular model and Z axis remains on top in all such cases.
 In such scenarios, the front and top orientations would vary depending on the purposes.
 Autodesk Inventor and SolidWorks 3D layout sketch allow setting 'Y Axis Up' coordinates for models being imported.
 This is done by flipping orientation through import feature in which 'Source is Y Axis Up' needs to be checked.
-You can get model reoriented for ensuring Z axis up using popular software to ensure smooth processing in CAD.
+You can get model reoriented for ensuring Z axis up using popular software to ensure smooth processing usind different cad modeling techniques.

 Single symmetry plane is common in models.
 Symmetry identification can prove advantageous in saving significant time during modeling.
 You can pull off modeling with just half of the expected efforts as model positioning w.r.t. origin and natural planes can be known beforehand.
 Centering of origin and using of default planes to mirror is a must.
 Sketching and dimensioning in complete size for layouts help in controlling and defining the specifications.
 Addition of numerous mirror options at the conclusion of the feature list for 3D isometric models and subsequent rolling back prior to use of mirror features, allows you to add more details.
 You can track the progress of a design after detail addition by forwarding or backward rolling of the features list.
 Symmetry allows a sophisticated design to be disintegrated into simpler ones.